WHendr/JPaint/README.md

 # Jpaint

+# An old (Very bad) project I made during one of my classes covering design patterns

 5 design patterns I used throughout this project are:
 ### The observer pattern
 - ShapeList (ISubject) , SelectedList (ISubject), PaintCanvas(IObserver)